Your Client Named Their Critic.The Worksheet Says "Inner Critic."

 Is my client information stored?

 No. Zero retention.
-Client descriptions including part names are processed in memory and immediately discarded.
+Client descriptions including part names are processed for the request and not retained in our main database afterward.
 Nothing is logged, stored, or used for training.
 HIPAA-compliant by architecture.

 Can I export worksheets as PDF?